Tullahoma, Tennessee: Transportation

 The Tullahoma Regional Airport was originally constructed in 1942 for the U. S. Army Air Corps.
 It features wide heavy duty runways, a large ramp, taxiways and large hangars.
 Over 100 aircraft are presently based at the airport, with additional capacity available.
 Over 2,000 transient aircraft visit the airport annually.

-The Tullahoma depot continued as a busy passenger train station for the Nashville, Chattanooga & St. Louis Railway into the 1950s.
-The Dixie Flyer (St. Louis & Chicago – various Florida points, service discontinued, 1965), Dixieland (St. Louis & Chicago – various Florida points, service discontinued, 1957) and Georgian (St. Louis & Chicago – Atlanta) all made stops at the station.
-Service continued after the Louisville and Nashville Railroad absorbed the NCStL in 1957.
+The Tullahoma depot was a passenger train station for the Nashville, Chattanooga & St. Louis Railway and then the Louisville and Nashville Railroad through the 1960s.
+The Georgian (St. Louis & Chicago – Atlanta) all made stops at the station.
 The Georgian continued to 1968; however, the L&N maintained an unnamed Evansville – Nashville – Atlanta successor train until April 30, 1971, after which Amtrak absorbed L&N passenger operations.
 The Nashville to Atlanta route is being studied for reactivation as of February 2023.

 Several state routes pass through Tullahoma, including, 16 (US 41A), 55, 130 and 269.